As a member of the Wellesley College Community you have the right:

 Location: Schneider Center 214

-The Director of Title IX/Nondiscrimination Initiatives is available to provide information to students regarding the College’s bias-related incident reporting program, including policies, investigation process, and interim and other remedies, and works with other on-campus resources as appropriate.
+The Interim Director of Nondiscrimination Initiatives and Title IX Coordinator/504 Coordinator is available to provide information to students regarding the College’s bias-related incident reporting program, including policies, investigation process, and interim and other remedies, and works with other on-campus resources as appropriate.
 The Director is also available to coordinate with offices at other institutions of higher education.

 - Police and the Title IX Coordinator are non confidential resources and will treat the information you give them with extreme sensitivity.
 In some cases, they may need to use the information to address a threat or maintain safety.